bidyut-269/groovy99/README.md

-This is project which is written by Groovy Language.
+This is a project which is written by Groovy Language.
 Its created by R language and default file is Ruby language.

                Thanks to All.